AmigaMaster/Simple-Game-Solutions/solutions/O/Old Skies-EN.md

 ##### 17.2.3.1.
 Reception

 - LOOK AT sign-in book
-  - LOOK AT Marla Whiteman
+  - LOOK AT Marla Whiteman (on the left page in the middle)
 - USE elevator

 ##### 17.2.3.2.
 Hotel Room